plone/documentation/working-with-content/managing-content/folder-view.rst

 **Learn to not ignore, but read those messages!**

-Just remember: when setting properties, ask yourself the question: *do I want to do this on the Folder, or just on this one content item that is contained in the Folder?*
+Remember: when setting properties, ask yourself the question: *do I want to do this on the Folder, or just on this one content item that is contained in the Folder?*